Listen / Share / Download

 Danny Johnson: Nice.
 So what size of postcard are you guys using?
 Are you using a local print house or do you guys use a national?

-Danny Johnson: So smaller.
+Danny Johnson: Yeah.
+So small.

 Cody Hofhine: Like a 4 x 8 I guess it would be, maybe.
 It’s small.
 It’s just simple and the message is simple.
-I think what happens is so many people get caught up with what they see in the mail and they look in the mail and think, “Oh, let’s just match what someone’s mail ___ [0:28:00].”
-I said it’s got to be working, otherwise they wouldn’t be doing this.
+I think what happens is so many people get caught up with what they see in the mail and they look in the mail and think, “Oh, let’s just match what someone’s mail and do it.
+So it’s got to be working, otherwise they wouldn’t be doing this.”
 And I can tell you do not do that.
 You’re crazy.
-You’ll be throwing a lot of dollars that way.
+You’ll be throwing a lot of dollars away.
 There’s nothing worse than being marketed to, so you got to make sure your message isn’t screaming a marketing piece like “the spider that’s upside down.”
 You know a pest control company is saying, “Hey, let me spray your yard” right?
 It’s like rip, shred, see you later.
 Or you got a realtor standing and gives the for sale sign, you got the cash in the guy’s hands and maybe smiling.
 And you’re like, rip, see you later, right?
 And so mine has zero pictures.
 It doesn’t have a picture of me.
 It doesn’t have a picture of a home it doesn’t a picture of money.
 It is just a message.
 That is it.
 That way they have to look at it and physically read it to know is this from the scouts?
 Is it from the local church?
 Is it from the community?
 Is it from the city?
 They don’t know because there’s no pictures that instantly tell them I’m being marketed to – rip it up, shred it, see you later.

 Danny Johnson: What’s your headline?